crystalthedeveloper/theme-switcher-cloud/README.md

 # Theme Switcher Cloud
-Webflow Marketplace-ready package that ships the Theme Switcher script plus a Webflow Cloud configuration, making it easy to host the script on Webflow’s global object storage and connect it to any project.
+Webflow Cloud-ready package that ships the Theme Switcher script plus a tiny Astro app so the script can be deployed to Webflow’s infrastructure and referenced from any project.

 ## Features
 - Auto-detects the visitor’s saved preference (localStorage) or OS setting.